 Description

 Founder Fundamentals aims to provide an essential understanding of entrepreneurship, startups, and product development.
-The workshops are designed to develop a strong foundation in economic processes and business creation while applying these principles to the context of technology and IT startups.
+The masterclasses are designed to develop a strong foundation in economic processes and business creation while applying these principles to the context of technology and IT startups.

 Program Structure